Upgrade Kubernetes Version

 Example 1 - Upgrade all nodes in the cluster to a specific version

-We want to upgrade a cluster from Kubernetes version v1.33.5 to v1.34.1.
-These are the following steps.
+In this example, a cluster is upgraded from Kubernetes version v1.33.5 to v1.34.1.

 1. Pull required KOSI packages on your ADMIN